 There are usually no symptoms of vitamin D deficiency until you have a serious chronic illness, something that is extremely difficult to trace back to its cause.

 Chronic vitamin D deficiency is often misdiagnosed as fibromyalgia because its symptoms are so similar: muscle weakness, aches and pains.

 Chronic vitamin D deficiency cannot be reversed overnight.
 It takes months of vitamin D supplementation and sunlight exposure to rebuild the body’s bones and nervous system.

 More on this at Symptoms of Vitamin D Deficiency

 A number of recent studies have shown that vitamin D deficiencies are at epidemic levels.
-The current standard for minimum blood levels of vitamin D is set at 50 ng/ml (nanograms per milliliter)
+The current recommendation for minimum blood levels of vitamin D is 50 ng/ml (nanograms per milliliter)

 The Life Extension Foundation analyzed results from 13,892 blood tests in members who had their blood levels of vitamin D evaluated from March 2008 to September 2009.

 Their findings looked like this:

 • 38% of test results for vitamin D were less than 30 ng/ml (the previous minimum threshold).

 • 69% of test results were less than or equal to 40 ng/ml, and